U.N. rights body extends Ukraine inquiry into crimes since Russia's invasion | Law-Order

 U.N. rights body extends Ukraine inquiry into crimes since Russia's invasion

-The United Nations Human Rights Council overwhelmingly voted in favour on Tuesday of extending and expanding the mandate of an investigative body probing possible war crimes committed since Russia's invasion of Ukraine.
+The United Nations Human Rights Council overwhelmingly voted in favour on Tuesday of extending the mandate of an investigative body probing possible war crimes committed since Russia's invasion of Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)